 Direct trauma in the genital area (like a wound or a direct blow) is the most common cause of blood in the semen in men under the age of 40.
 Most men do not recall how it occurs, however it is important to assess the area for other signs of trauma, like other cuts, swelling, redness or bruising.

-What to do: Normally, in these cases, the blood resolves within 3 days and no specific treatment is necessary.
+How to treat: Normally, in these cases, the blood resolves within 3 days and no specific treatment is necessary.

 2. Anticoagulant use